MirDevTR/Project-MirOS/ReadMe.md

 # MirOS

 **MirOS** is a lightweight, customizable, and open-source Linux distribution based on **Ubuntu 24.04 LTS**.
-It is designed with simplicity, speed, and user freedom in mind — offering a clean and distraction-free desktop experience powered by a customized **Budgie** environment.
+It is designed for simplicity, speed, and user freedom in mind — offering a clean and distraction-free desktop experience powered by a customized **Budgie** environment.

 > MirOS is currently under development.
 No releases are available yet.
 > A first stable version will be published when ready.